danielnaber/languagetool-for-framemaker/README.md

 JSONstring.json is hard-coded string as we received it from language tools server.

-## Setups
+## Setup

 To work with plugin you need to create several symbol styles (characters tags).
 SpellChecking is the style of underlinning.
-SpellMessage is the style of message, language tools sends message on grammar.
-And Deault is the text style without formating.
+SpellMessage is the style of messages, language tools sends message on grammar.
+And Default is the text style without formating.